top of page

-Central to her thinking are concepts, in no particular order, including: ideologies, binaries, ambiguities, indeterminacies, philosophies, literary theories, physicality, noise, gender, culture, sexuality, sound, paradigms, hybridity, distortions, liminalities.
+Sofia Jen Ouyang (b.2001) is a composer interested in the collision and intersection between musical, literary, and philosophical concepts.
+Central to her thinking are concepts and categories, in no particular order: ideologies, binaries, ambiguities, indeterminacies, philosophies, literary theories, physicality, noise, gender, sexuality, music, paradigms, hybridity, interculturality, meaning.

 Sofia is the winner of BMI Composer Award 2023, Columbia University's Douglas Moore Prize 2023, The American Prize in Composition 2022, and The Juilliard School's Gena Raps Piano Chamber Music Prize 2022.
 She is currently pursuing her bachelor degrees in Philosophy and Music at Columbia University, and studies composition with Andrew Norman and Amy Beth Kirsten at The Juilliard School.
 Sofia is one of eight composers selected to attend Lucerne Festival Composer Seminar 2023, a BluePrint composer fellow with National Sawdust (2021), and a recipient of Columbia University’s Rapaport Fellowship (2021, 2022).
 In addition, her works have been selected by Serbian Composer Association's 31st International Review of Composer and Society of Composers Inc. (2021), and she has received honors from BMI Student Composer Award (2021), Luna Lab (2020), and the National Young Composer Challenge (2019).